barryclark/jekyll-now/_posts/2022-02-22-hack-the-lambda.md

 <img width="600" src="/images/reverse-eng-htl.png">
 </p>

-With the anatomy of AWS Lambda in mind it’s time to reverse engineer and find out if there are some interesting.
-Let`s perform a temple run to look behind the curtain.
-To do so we rely on some Python scripting.
-All source code used can be found here: https://github.com/BenjiTrapp/smashing-aws-lambda
+With the anatomy of AWS Lambda in mind it’s time to reverse engineer and find out if there are some interesting assets around.
+Let`s perform a temple run, to look behind the curtain.
+To do so we rely on some Python scripting and Linux knowledge.
+All source code used can be found below or [here](https://github.com/BenjiTrapp/smashing-aws-lambda)

 ```python
 import boto3, json, sys, os, base64